McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 Meeting 3: (~120min)
 - Created Domain Model
-- Team members split up work to focus on different parts of the deliverable (Domain Modelling and Persistance Layer)
+- Team members split up work to focus on different parts of the deliverable (Domain Modelling and Persistence Layer)

 Meeting 4: (~180min)
 - Finalizing Domain model
-- Begin coding persistance layer
+- Begin coding persistence layer
 - Begin documentation part of deliverable

 Meeting 5: (~300min)
-- Debugging issues in testing of the persistance layer
+- Debugging issues in testing of the persistence layer
 - Finalize documentation
 - Finalize all aspects of sprint 1 for submission